Luigi Maria Monti: Beatification

 The beatification process commenced in Milan in 1941 in an informative process that Cardinal Alfredo Ildefonso Schuster opened and later concluded in 1950.
-The theologians approved his spiritual writings on 8 February 1963 while the Congregation for the Causes of Saints validated the process on 16 June 1989 and then received the Positio dossier in 1993.
+The investigation into his spiritual writings began on 7 June 1951, and the writings were approved on 8 February 1963.
+The Congregation for the Causes of Saints validated the process on 16 June 1989 and then received the Positio dossier in 1993.
 Theologians approved the cause on 13 June 2000 as did the C.C.S. on 6 February 2001 and it allowed for Pope John Paul II to confirm her heroic virtue and name her as Venerable on 24 April 2001.

 The process for a miracle spanned from 1964 until 1978 and the miracle in question involved the cure of Giovanni Luigi Iecle - who suffered from an intestinal condition - on 26 December 1961 in Bosa in Nuoro.
 This process was validated on 1 July 1994 and received the approval of a medical board on 21 February 2002.
 Theologians approved it as well on 18 October 2002 as did the C.C.S. on 21 January 2003.
 John Paul II approved the miracle on 12 April 2003 and later beatified Monti on 9 November 2003 in Saint Peter's Square.

 The current postulator for this cause is Giovanni Cazzaniga.